piranha/solovyov.net/src/blog/2023/eventsource-post/index.md

 see it going awry.

 Which means I need to send context to a server, right?
-And the only way to convey anything to a server using `EventSource` object is through an URL.
+And the only way to convey anything to a server using `EventSource` object is through the URL.
 There is no way I can pass enough context through an URL, and I really don't want to use WebSockets here.
 It's a totally different beast, and why would I reach for something that different if I have an almost perfect tool for that job?